kendayao/Covid-19-Tracker/README.md

 ## Usage

 The deployed link will take you to the homepage.
-On the homepage, click on sign up to create and account or sign in to log in an existing account.
-You can log using the credentials below.
-Once logged in, you can click on the heart icon to like a photo, input on the comment field to comment on a photo, and click on the add photo button from the top dropdown menu to add your own photo.

-Public Login Credentials

-- email: cool_coder@email.com
-- password: 12341234
+The homepage will display worldwide new coronavirus cases, recovered, and deaths reported.
+Click on individual circles on the map or use the dropdown menu to show coronavirus data for a specific country.

 ## License